Brian Inglis: History

-The historian J. C. Beckett gave Inglis's book The Story of Ireland (1956) a positive review and described it as an "attractive historical introduction to contemporary Ireland."
+The historian J. C. Beckett gave Inglis's book The Story of Ireland (1956) a positive review and described it as an "attractive historical introduction to contemporary Ireland".

 Inglis described the conditions of the poor during the Industrial Revolution in his book the Men of Conscience (1971).
 In a review Brian Heeney wrote whilst not entirely objective it is a "well-written tract, full of lore about the masses who suffered and the classes who oppressed them."
 Peter Stearns wrote that the book was well written but contained grand pretensions which make it bad history.

 Inglis's biography of Roger Casement was well received.
 Michael McInerney described his research as comprehensive and "his approach sympathetic yet penetrating."
 The historian Patrick O'Farrell wrote the biography is of "considerable historiographical significance."

 Inglis wrote about war over the opium trade in his book The Opium War (1976).
 Donald Gould gave the book a positive review describing it as a fascinating account.
 However, the historian John Fairbank concluded the book offered nothing new and covered less detail than other writers on the subject such as Peter Fay about warfare.
 Jacques Downs wrote the book was a respectable contribution to the subject but Fay's book would be preferred by historians.

 Medicine

 Inglis's book Revolution in Medicine (1958) is a criticism of modern medicine and its materialistic viewpoints and a defense of psychosomatic medicine and psychotherapy.
-William Sargant in the British Medical Journal wrote the book was a case of special pleading and some of the information that Inglis cited was misleading.
+William Sargant in the British Medical Journal wrote that the book was a case of special pleading and some of the information that Inglis cited was misleading.
 Sargant wrote although Inglis had criticized medicine for its preoccupation with physical treatment and psychotherapy should not be neglected it is only the "new empirical and mechanistic physical treatments" that have provided effective relief for suffering of many patients.

 Glenn Sonnedecker in the American Scientist gave Inglis's book The Forbidden Game: A Social History of Drugs (1975) a negative review.
 Sonnedecker wrote that Inglis had made assumptions and conclusions without evidence and there was an uncritical use of sources.
 Inglis in his book The Diseases of Civilization (1981) attacked orthodox medical practice.
 Frank Lesser wrote the book was well referenced.
 However, the book received a negative review by Charles Fletcher in the Journal of Medical Ethics who wrote Inglis was biased and his information was often inaccurate.

 Inglis defended non-orthodox forms of treatment for back pain in his book The Book of the Back (1978).
 Malcolm Jayson criticised the book claiming it was filled with errors and Inglis was too uncritically accepting of alternative therapies.